RodrigoGonzalez/flake8-custom-import-rules/README.rst

 This ``flake8`` plugin significantly enhances the organization and consistency of imports in Python projects.
-By enabling developers to set custom restrictions, define isolated packages, and establish import rules, the plugin aids in mitigating unwanted dependencies and maintaining clear separations between packages.
+By enabling developers to set custom restrictions, define standalone packages, and establish import rules, the plugin aids in mitigating unwanted dependencies and maintaining clear separations between packages.
 Specifically, it facilitates the management of